Faculty and Students Build an Africa Academic Hub for BowdoinBy Samara Nassor ’22 and Rebecca Goldfine

 As a student from Nigeria, Ahaiwe said it's been helpful to her to be able to connect with fellow African students, even just to share their sometimes disorienting experiences of being a foreigner in Maine.
 But she felt something had been lacking.
 "I wanted to also understand professors' perspectives," she said.

 "That is partly what the hub is about," responded Gordon, who is from South Africa.
 "It offers discussions for those who have their feet and their heart in two places—at least two places—and the intellectual response to that.
-There are different paradigms that exist in in these places, and different ways to understand them.
+There are different paradigms that exist in these places, and different ways to understand them.
 That is part of what we're trying to cultivate here."

 The Africa Academic Hub has several goals.
-One is to to bring faculty, staff, and students together periodically to discuss themes related to Africa.
+One is to bring faculty, staff, and students together periodically to discuss themes related to Africa.
 It also seeks to organize Africa-centered events for the broader community, including the local African community.
 And, perhaps most importantly—and where it will likely be quite innovative—it seeks to integrate Bowdoin courses about Africa across the disciplines of history, government, art, music, and more.

 "The intent of the Africa Academic Hub is to build curricular offerings within Africana studies, in particular the Africa and African Diaspora track of the Africana studies major," Gordon said, such as what he calls connection events.
 "We are really trying to build Africana studies by offering coordination between curricular offerings."